alexwarth/am-looper/README.md

 The blue bar at the right margin is the master volume slider.
 Point at it, hold down CONTROL and move mouse up/down to adjust it.

+Press LEFT/RIGHT to change the channel you're recording from.
+(Multi-channel recording is coming, but this unlocks some stuff I wanted to do in the meantime.)

 Press UP/DOWN to adjust the latency offset.
 It takes some trial and error to find the right setting for you input device and computer.